CornellLabofOrnithology/auk/README.md

 4. Import this text file into R as a data frame.

 Because the eBird dataset is so large, step 3 typically takes several hours to run.
-Here’s a simple example that extract all Canada Jay records from within Canada.
+Here's a simple example that extract all Canada Jay records from within Canada.

     library(auk)